Sparks

 Earlier episodes

-Is a proxy the new natural wine?
-Roza Brito from Brito's Farm
+Roza Brito on Proxies from Brito's Farm

 Roza Brito of Brito's Farm in Poland on proxies: fermented botanical drinks made from farm-grown herbs, why it isn't kombucha, and what it actually is.